Browse by . . .

 Sure, go to the Whitney for American Surrealism, and you will find it.
 You will find nightmares in the very titles of The Dark Figure, Night Shadows, and Terror in Brooklyn.
 You will find worlds under glass and intricate fantasies, intertwined bodies and deserted streets.
 You will find a girl on the brink of sexuality, in Philip Evergood's Lily and the Sparrows.
 You will find signature images, like George Tooker's The Subway, with its maze of corridors and its figures trapped and afraid.

 Yes, Hopper, and yes to everything that came before.
 "Real/Surreal" sticks to the permanent collection, in another period of depression economics.
-It offers an insightful portrait of the 1930s and 1940s.
+Like a show across town of Reginald Marsh and his peers, it offers an insightful portrait of the 1930s and 1940s.
 It does not so much build a case for neglected artists, however, as connect the dots, with Hopper's Early Sunday Morning at its center.
 It also helps explain why realism and Surrealism look so different once they cross the Atlantic.
-In the galleries and in the example of Llyn Foulkes, they may survive in Southern California even now.
+With Llyn Foulkes, now the subject of a separate review, they may survive in Southern California even now.

 The precision of loneliness